Children International: UNICEF

 Sponsored youth in the Philippines, trained by Children International, have assisted UNICEF in disaster relief.
 Children International has also implemented a child protection policy based on the tenets of UNICEF’s Core Commitments for Children in Emergencies.

 Eli Lilly

 The Eli Lilly and Company's Lilly MDR-TB Partnership worked with Children International to create a public awareness campaign in India in 2009 that continued for several years.
 Sponsored youth, trained as Youth Peer Educators (YPE), supported tuberculosis patients during their treatment and worked as change agents to decrease stigma about the disease and increase overall community awareness of the illness.

 Pan-American Games

 Children International was named sole charity partner for the 2011 Pan-American Games.
 Subsequently, it released the video "Soy Panamericano".

 Americorps

 Children International's United States' program, located in Little Rock, Arkansas, partners with Americorps.

 DigiBayanihan

 DigiBayanihan is a movement that seeks to champion digital literacy among Filipinos.
-The campaign was initiated by a multistakeholder partnership including organizations such as Intel Philippines and Children International – Philippines that have come together to empower the underserved.
+The campaign was initiated by a multi-stakeholder partnership, including organizations such as Intel Philippines and Children International-Philippines, which have come together to empower the underserved.